arrikto/IBM-Bluemix-Docs-containers/cs_storage_planning.md

 Before you can decide what type of storage is the right solution for you, you must understand your app requirements, the type of data that you want to store, and how often you want to access this data.
 {: shortdesc}

-1. Decide if your data must be permanently stored, or if your data can be removed at any given time.
+1. Decide if your data must be permanently stored and you cannot sustain recovering from a previous snapshot, if your data must be permanently stored but you can sustain recovering from a previous snapshot, or if your data can be removed at any given time.
    - **Persistent storage:** Your data must still be available, even if the container, the worker node, or the cluster is removed.
 Use persistent storage in the following scenarios:
        - Stateful apps
        - Core business data
        - Data that must be available due to legal requirements, such as a defined retention period
        - Auditing
        - Data that must be accessed and shared across app instances
+   - **Near-persistent storage with Arrikto:** A previous snapshot of your data must be available, even if the container, the worker node, or the cluster is removed.
+Use near-persistent storage in the following scenarios:
+       - Apps that expose saving/snapshotting of their state all the way to the end-user, like data science apps (e.g., Jupyter)
+       - Apps that operate over non-changing data and their performance is critical (e.g., model training)
+       - Stateful apps that take care of consistency at the application level by replicating data across nodes and are able to recover from node failures, and are orchestrated by an operator (e.g. Cassandra)
+       - Backup for stateful applications
+       - Data that needs to exist on other clouds and/or on-prem infrastructure as well
    - **Non-persistent storage:** Your data can be removed when the container, the worker node, or the cluster is removed.
 Non-persistent storage is typically used for logging information, such as system logs or container logs, development testing, or when you want to access data from the host's file system.
 To find an overview of available non-persistent storage options, see [Comparison of non-persistant storage options](#non_persistent_overview).

 2. If you must persist your data, analyze if your app requires a specific type of storage.
 When you use an existing app, the app might be designed to store data in one of the following ways: